 If there is an ongoing police investigation or if a client is required to attend as a witness in criminal court proceedings for domestic and/or sexual violence; we may be able to provide 6 pre-trial support sessions (it is not recommended for clients to attend counselling or groups due to CPS guidelines).

-The waiting list is closed for new referrals.
+Our waiting list is currently open for new referrals

 Monday to Friday 10 am to 2 pm